iOS SDK

 }

-The SDK tracks position by default.
+The SDK tracks location by default.
 To disable location collection, just change the value in the settings of the SDK as follows:

-Finally, to effectively retrieve the location data, add this in your class delegate:
+Finally, to ensure effective retrieval of location data, add this in your class delegate:

 public class DataLocation:LocationServiceDelegate {